evagabriela/WDI/curriculum/week-01/02-git-github-foundations/README.md

     - tag - an optional label on a commit
     - HEAD - what is currently checked out
     - working area - the directory and subdirectories containing the files we are currently working on
 * Review Questions:
-    -Can someone tell me what a GIT Repository is?
+    - Can someone tell me what a GIT Repository is?
-    -What are some key components of a GIT repo?
+    - What are some key components of a GIT repo?
-    -Can someone describe an important GIT command (get several responses from students)
+    - Can someone describe an important GIT command (get several responses from students)

 <!-- Please update review questions with more open-ended questions.-->